 Canadian housing owned by non-residents

-The 2021 federal budget proposes to introduce an annual 1% tax, starting in 2022, on the value of non-resident, non-Canadian owned residential real estate property considered to be vacant or underused.
-The tax will apply to owners other than Canadian citizens or permanent residents.
-Exemptions are available to those that lease their properties to qualified tenants for a minimum period in a calendar year.
-See Property taxes in the Other taxes section for more information.
+The 2021 federal budget proposes to introduce an annual 1% tax, starting in 2022, on the value of non-resident, non-Canadian owned Canadian residential property considered to be vacant or underused.
+Under the proposed framework, certain residential property owners in Canada would be required to file an annual declaration for each Canadian residential property they own, even if they can claim an exemption from the tax.
+See Property taxes in the Other taxes section and our Tax Insights 'Department of Finance launches consultation on the proposed underused housing tax' at www.pwc.com/ca/taxinsights for more information.

 The 2018 federal budget proposed new tax return filing and information reporting requirements for trusts that will come into effect for taxation years that end on or after 31 December 2021.
 If the proposed new rules are enacted, trustees will be required to gather and report significantly more information; the filing deadline for a trust with a 31 December 2021 taxation year end is 31 March 2022.
 See Reporting requirements for trusts in the Other issues section and our Tax Insights 'Navigating the proposed trust reporting rules: Trustees need to be prepared' at www.pwc.com/ca/taxinsights for more information.